Why these species?

 - Completing Red List assessments for all species of oak.

-Since 2015 The Morton Arboretum has published over 70 threat assessments for Quercus species and has trained almost 100 people in IUCN Red List methodology for the purpose of contributing to this and other Red List efforts.
+Since 2015, The Morton Arboretum has completed over 100 threat assessments for Quercus species and has trained almost 100 people in the international standard IUCN Red List methodology, for the purpose of contributing to Red List efforts.

-For further information on the oak red listing project or to contribute data, please contact Dr. Murphy Westwood, Tree Conservation Specialist at The Morton Arboretum and Global Tree Conservation Officer for BGCI: email@example.com
+For further information on the oak red listing project or to contribute data, please contact Dr. Murphy Westwood email@example.com